alhassy/holy-books/README.md

 These each take optional arguments separated by ‘|’; see <holy-books-quran>
 and <holy-books-bible> or see the full documentation online at
 <a href="https://alhassy.github.io/holy-books/"><img src="https://img.shields.io/badge/-HTML-informational?logo=ghost"></a>.

+There are also <holy-books-insert-quran> and <holy-books-insert-bible> to inject verses in the current Emacs buffer ;-)

 Moreover, the Quran's translation and the Bible's version can both be selected&#x2026;